RishiGupta12/SerialPundit/applications/9-bit-data.md

 In serial port communication, the uart frame consist of a start bit, data bits and stop bits.
 Typically the length of data bits varies from 5 to 8 bits with most of the application using 8-N-1 configuration.
 Some custom protocols and multidrop bus (MDB) uses and additional bit to carry extra information.
 This additional bit appears after last data bit but before stop bit in given uart frame.

 The MDB uses this additional bit to differentiate between address and data byte.
 Custom protocols uses this bit to indicate that the given data byte is actual data or control information.
 Some rare custom protocols defines that this bit must always be 0 or 1 in uart frame, some define a particular sequence for example; in the transmitted packet, 3rd uart frame must have this bit set to 1 with all other frames having this bit set to 0.
+Another such sequence can be 9th bit is 1 in 1st frame to represent address, than all other frmaes will have this bit as 0 and then the last frame will have this bit again as 1 to indicate end of message.

 There are three ways in which this additional bit can be added in transmitted uart frame: